7 min read

 Property Practitioners Act

 Completing a disclosure form that lists all identified defects in a property post-inspection is not just advisable—it’s now a legal requirement under the recently enacted Property Practitioners Act (PPA).
-This legislation offers significant protection for buyers by making the disclosure of property defects a binding obligation.

 Under the PPA, all property practitioners are required to ensure that sellers fill out and sign these disclosure forms prior to accepting a mandate to sell the property.
 This mandatory disclosure serves to enhance transparency in property transactions and helps protect buyers from unforeseen defects that might otherwise be concealed.